 - Database size and coverage: How many profiles does the tool search?
 Tools with 500M+ profiles offer dramatically better coverage for niche roles.
 Geographic reach matters too - some tools are strong in North America but weak in Europe or APAC.

-- Data accuracy and verification: An email finder is only as good as its deliverability rate.
-Look for built-in email verification.
-Industry benchmarks show even top tools achieve only 40-55% effective enrichment rates, per a Dropcontact 2025 benchmark of 20,000 contacts.
+- Data accuracy and verification: A recruiter email finder is only as good as its deliverability rate.
+Look for built-in email verification that confirms addresses before you send.
+Industry benchmarks show even the best verified candidate email finder tools achieve only 40-55% effective enrichment rates, per a Dropcontact 2025 benchmark of 20,000 contacts.
+Verify before you send.

 - Recruiter-specific features: Does the tool integrate with your ATS?
 Can it find personal emails (not just work addresses)?
 Does it support LinkedIn Recruiter workflows?
 Sales-oriented tools often miss these needs entirely.